fkleon/github_card/README.md

 github_card
 ===========

-> A polymer web component to show a profile card for your Github account.
+> A polymer web component to show a profile card for your GitHub account.

 Dart polymer port of [github-card](https://github.com/pazguille/github-card) originally developed by [Guille Paz](https://github.com/pazguille).